Elastic Demand with Its Formula, Curve, and Examples

 Unit elastic demand is when the quantity demanded changes in the same percentage as the change in price.
 In that case, the ratio is one.
-For example, the quantity demanded increased 5 percent in response to a price drop of 5 percent.
+For example, the quantity demanded increased by 5% in response to a price drop of 5%.
 The ratio is 0.05/0.05 = 1.
 The price was a negative move while the quantity was a positive move.
 But there’s no need to include the minus sign since everyone knows that demand moves inversely to price.

 Elastic Demand Curve

 The demand curve is an easy way to determine if demand is elastic.
 The quantity demanded will change much more than the price.
 As a result, the curve will look lower and flatter than the unit elastic curve, which is a diagonal.
 The more elastic the demand is, the flatter the curve will be.
-The graph above shows the perfectly horizontal line of a perfectly elastic demand curve.
+The graph below shows the horizontal line of a perfectly elastic demand curve.

 The demand curve is based on the demand schedule.
 This table describes exactly how many units will be bought at each price.

 A good example of elastic demand is housing.
 There are so many different housing choices.
 People could live in a townhouse, condo, apartment, or even with friends or family.
 Because there are so many options, it’s easy for people to not pay more than they want to.

 Clothing also has elastic demand.
 True, people have to wear clothes, but there are many choices of what kind of clothing and how much to spend.
 When some stores offer sales, other stores have to lower their clothing prices to maintain demand.
 Small stores that can't offer huge discounts go out of business.
 During the Great Recession, many clothing stores were replaced by second-hand stores that offered quality used clothing at steeply discounted prices.